11 Questions to Ask Potential Roommates

 4. How often do you have visitors over?

 This all comes down to personal preference.
 If you are more introverted and prefer a quieter home, you probably don’t want a roommate who constantly brings people over.
+Set some ground rules about overnight guests.
 On the contrary, if you are a social butterfly who loves meeting new people, this could be your dream roommate.
 Whatever the case may be, make sure to get some clarification here.

 5. What does your schedule look like?

-If you need your alone time during the day, having the same work schedule as your roommate might be a little much for you.
-If you have completely opposite schedules, your roommate might need to sleep during your prime movie watching hours.
+If you need alone time during the day, having the same work schedule as your roommate might be a little much for you.
+If you have completely opposite schedules, your roommate might need to sleep during your night owl movie-watching hours.
 Finding out what the day-to-day will look like between you and the potential roommate will allow you to consider the pros and cons of living together.

 6. How often do you clean?

 This question may be referred to as the great dealbreaker.
 The candidates cleanliness can either make or break the interview.
-Ask the candidate how often they clean and how they typically clean.
+Ask the candidate how often they clean and how they typically the process goes.
 Ask what kinds of chores they don’t mind and what chores they absolutely hate.
+Let's say keeping common areas, such as the living room, is part of a good roommate experience for you.
+Then it's a must that someone you're interviewing is a generally clean person.
+This a good point to include in the roommate agreement, and perhaps it is even worth making a preset cleaning schedule.
 If you are a clean freak and they’re a slob (or vice versa), it probably isn’t a good match.

 7. Do you smoke?